Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 # Summary
  - The existing Token Program on Solana provides interfaces for fungible and non-fungible tokens.
 However as new features have been needed, various forks of Token Program have been created to add features, posing adoption challenges across the ecosystem.
- - To introduce new token features without disrupting current users, wallets, and decentralized applications (dApps), and to ensure the safety of existing tokens, a new token program, Token Extensions Program (also called as Token-2022), has been developed.
+ - To introduce new token features without disrupting current users, wallets, and decentralized applications (dApps), and to ensure the safety of existing tokens, a new token program, Token Extensions Program (also called Token-2022), has been developed.
  - Token Extensions Program is a separate program with a separate address from the original Token Program.
 It supports the exact same functions plus additional ones through extensions.

 # Overview